MD Reviews Sound Therapy Tinnitus Options

 At NeuroMed, we developed a highly efficient way of providing formal masking files.
 We conduct the tinnitus matching through an online portal, so that you can do it from home.
 The output is a customized sound therapy file fit to your specific tinnitus profile.

-We have a specific spectral sound strategy called “harmonic masking” that we developed that leads to superior tinnitus suppression.
-We tested this masking strategy in formal clinical trials and it was shown to be superior to white noise.
+Our platform uses a specific spectral sound strategy called “harmonic masking”.
+This is where sound is spectrally shaped around both the tinnitus frequency and the surrounding octave intervals.
+We tested this masking strategy in formal clinical trials and it was shown to be superior to white noise in terms of tinnitus suppression and relief.

 What is tinnitus notch therapy?